shirish93/shirish93.github.io/_ideas/2024-03-14-bus-consolidation.md

 This proposal advocates for the implementation of a consolidated school bus system in Kathmandu, achieved through the following measures:

--   **Route optimization:** Conduct a comprehensive analysis of existing school bus routes to identify overlaps and inefficiencies.
+-   **Route optimization:** Conduct a detailed analysis of existing school bus routes to identify overlaps and inefficiencies.
 Develop a unified network of optimized routes covering the entire city, ensuring all schools are serviced efficiently.

 -   **Shared bus program:** Implement a program where schools collaborate to share buses based on capacity and route requirements.
 This eliminates redundant vehicles and optimizes resource allocation.